kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## Closing

-Embeddings are the language of AI.
+Embeddings are the language of AI
-They make meaning measurable.
+They make meaning measurable
 The future depends on how we use and interpret them

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.